confluentinc/ksql/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Actual behaviour**
-A clear and concise description of what actually to happen, including:
+A clear and concise description of what actually happens, including:
 1. CLI output
 2. Error messages
 3. KSQL logs